ccn-ccn/MyNetworkSocial/README.md

 We’re opening the doors for exclusive **Beta Taker$** to join **MyNetwork** — The next generation of Social Media built for creators.

 **No ads.
 No exploitation.
-Just real connections and real crypto rewards.**
+Just real connections and real crypto rewards!**
 <br><br>
 **💸 1 Million USDC Coin worth of $MYNW Tokens on the table 💸**
 <br><br>